 The truth is, the word strategy is a broad term that could take you to greater heights of sustainable success with proper execution — NOT only in digital marketing but in all walks of time — if you can afford to create time and reflect on it.

-Sustainable marketing, on the other hand, is a long term plan meant to prevail in its current state or grow exponentially over time.
-That explains why it’s crucial to be strategical right from the onset of any marketing plan just to make sure the success you’re soon to realise as a marketer won’t tank-down or be a one-time thing.
+Sustainable marketing, on the other hand, is a long-term plan meant to prevail in its current state or grow exponentially over time.
+That explains why it’s crucial to be strategical right from the onset of any marketing plan just to make sure the success you’re soon to realize as a marketer won’t tank down or be a one-time thing.

 How to Build a Sustainable Marketing Strategy